VitaliKaniushok/createPackagesForCLM/README.md

 # createPackagesForCLM
-This is an application that starts with the operating system and creates packages for Veeva \ MiTouch \ iTouch, depending on which template is selected.
+An application created with Electron that creates packages for Veeva \ MiTouch \ iTouch, depending on the selected template.